edgedelta/docs/docs/appendices/azure-serverless-monitoring.md

 ***

-## Next Steps
+## Step 4: Test the Setup

-Run the Azure functions and simulate failure scenarios.
-Visit application insights to check failed traces are forwarded by edgedelta agent.
+1. Run the Azure functions and simulate failure scenarios.
+2. Visit application insights to check if failed traces are forwarded by the Edge Delta agent.

 ***